Eunhui-Kim/SciDeBERTa-Fine-Tuning/README.md

      - enter bash ./scripts/data/get_scierc.sh.
    This will download the scierc dataset into a folder ./data/scierc
   - Train the model.
-     - enter bash scripts/train.sh scierc.
+     - enter bash scripts/train.sh scierc

 # Testing SciDeBERTa model with optimizing fine-tuning option
   1) BackUp the following installed files A(initializers.py) and B(optimizer.py),